21003407/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 ```
 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: Virgil jovita.A
+Developed by: A joans jay authera
-RegisterNumber:  212221240062
+RegisterNumber:  212221240019

 VERILOG PROGRAMMING FOR HALF SUBTRACTOR: